icyphy/accessors/trunk/accessors/web/hosts/browser/test/README.txt

 This directory contains a test server and some test web pages for the browser swarmlet host.

-To run the test, first run the test server on your local host.
+To run the test, first run the test server on your local host from this directory (accessors/web/hosts/browser/test):

+  node testServer.js &

 Then point your browser to test HTML files on the localhost, as detailed below.

-> node testServer.js &

-For a simple test web page, point your favorite browser to
+1) For a simple test web page, point your favorite browser to

   http://localhost:8088/hosts/browser/test/testWebPage.html

-For a more elaborate page where you can instantiate all accessors in the library, point your browser to:
+2) For a more elaborate page where you can instantiate all accessors in the library, point your browser to:

   http://localhost:8088/hosts/browser/test/testAccessorDirectory.html

 The test library there is particularly useful for testing.

-Other tests in this directory:
+3) Other tests in this directory:

   http://localhost:8088/hosts/browser/test/httpClient/testCORS.html
   http://localhost:8088/hosts/browser/test/httpClient/testJSONP.html